santerihanninen/markdown-thesis/README.md

 A simple setup I used to write my thesis in Markdown and export it to a PDF with Pandoc.
 The purpose is to be able to use Latex's citation and typography abilities without having to bother with its tedious syntax.

 Configuration happens mostly in `build.sh`.
-Latex template  is extracted to `config/default.latex` for editing.
-The PDF is generated with LuaTeX to allow the use of non-TeX fonts (e.g. OTF).
+The PDF is generated with LuaTeX (`--pdf-engine=lualatex`) to allow the use of non-TeX fonts (e.g. OTF).
+LaTeX template is extracted to `config/default.latex` for editing.

 ## Installation